David P. ManfrediFAIA, LEED AP

 The Boston Real Estate Times included Elizabeth on its 2021 list of 10 Outstanding Women in Commercial Real Estate, and Boston Magazine named her among the 100 Most Influential Bostonians in 2020.
 Boutique Design calls her a “maverick” and “silo buster,” and Interior Design includes her on a list of “20 Inspiring Women who make up the new face of the design industry.”
 Elizabeth is a frequent speaker at design and architecture forums; she delivered the 2019 Commencement Address at Massachusetts College of Art and Design (MassArt).
 And her insights and ideas have been featured in numerous publications including The New York Times, the Los Angeles Times, and Metropolis.

 Elizabeth received the CoreNet Service Provider Leadership Award based upon the recommendations of her clients.
-She is a member of Auburn University’s Interior Architecture Advisory Council, a board member of REFA Boston and the Design Museum Foundation, foundation Board of Directors at MassArt, a board member of Heading Home, and a Vice Chair of the Young Collectors Night for the Park Avenue Armory Show.
+She is a member of Auburn University’s Interior Architecture Advisory Council, a board member of REFA Boston and the Design Museum Foundation, foundation Board of Directors at MassArt, a board member of Heading Home, and a member of the Design Council for The Winter Show at the Park Avenue Armory.
 She holds a Bachelor of Interior Architecture from Auburn University and an Honorary Doctorate of Fine Arts from Massachusetts College of Art and Design.

 “It was clear to me from the beginning of our project redesigning Draper’s headquarters that Elizabeth and I would form a very deep connection because of our shared interest in professionalism and integrity.
 Whenever we went over to Elkus Manfredi’s offices she was completely prepared.
 She even anticipated our needs to the point that she’d be halfway to a solution by the time we arrived.
 With Elizabeth, there are no excuses or unnecessary delays.
 We came in on time and under budget with the best use of flexible, collaborative space in Boston, if not the East Coast.”